From 2013 back when bills were not sent via e-mail.

 - Even Ubuntu One offers some free disk space

-I am a little leery to use “the cloud” for this kind of storage, so you might want to encrypt them if you use these services, as you never know who the heck might look at your files from elsewhere.
+I am leery to use “the cloud” for this kind of storage.
+You need to encrypt them if you use these services.
+You never know who the heck might look at your files from elsewhere.
+Also be aware that clouds are not in Canada, so they have different “seizure” rules.

 The interesting part about the scanning of my bills was that I did exactly that when I was asked for receipts from the CRA, and I sent them scans of the documents in question, and they seemed happy enough with that.
 My guess is if it was an actual audit, they would want to see the originals, but for a “request for receipts” the government seems happy enough with a scanned image now as well.